NOTHING IS LOST

 Role : GUIDE (Renegade)

 The smells of molten metal slowly started stinging our nostrils before we even got to see the town.
 They were fixing a small breach, most likely.
 We arrived at the gates of Settlement Glasstower around 8 AM, way ahead of our schedule.
-Irony has it that the guards on this specific shift were new and didn’t want to let us pass.
-“We aren’t expecting any batches before 8:30” they said.
-I didn’t like identity checks, so handing five metal scrap to each guard, we slid through and made our way into the settlement’s center, looking for the nearest local cafe to celebrate our safe arrival.
-I couldn’t wait for a coffee...
+Irony has it that the guards on this specific shift were two new cocky, pimply rookies that didn’t want to let us pass.
+“We aren’t expecting any batches before 8:30” one said, looking straight ahead, ignoring my stare. “-no, we ain’t” the other continued, overlapping his partner’s last words.
+I didn’t like identity checks so, handing five metal scrap to each one, they mysteriously lost track of us as we slid through the gate.
+We made our way into the town center, looking for the Coffee place that made this settlement so popular.
+Long ago in the old world, near to where Glasstower was built, there used to be a Coffee processing plant, so these guys are sitting on a huge stockpile of what might as well be 24K gold.
+Everywhere else, a coffee will cost you a small fortune, but not here.

 It didn’t take long for me to reach the recruitment bay.
-I sat down and waited for my batch to arrive, but all I could focus on was the beautiful glass I was holding in my hands.
+I sat down and waited for my batch to arrive, but all I could focus on was the beautiful glass I was holding in my hands, gently covering its objective lens with a fine piece of fabric I’d bought along with it.
 Soon…

-I used to beat myself up about not getting into astronomy in time...Back when the sky used to be wide open, full of unending wonder.
-Everywhere you looked you would find something staring back at you in its hauntingly beautiful silence.
+I used to beat myself up about not being old enough to have gotten into astronomy in time, back then...Back when the sky used to be ours, wide open, full of unending wonder.
+Everywhere you gazed you would find something looking back at you in its hauntingly beautiful silence.
 And I ignored it all.
-I missed my chance.
+I’d gotten old and missed what could have been tens of years of…light.

-As much as I tried, I couldn’t it ignore it.
-Along with my excitement for my observations came a blunt sensation of regret.
-As if random thoughts were tainted and no matter what I was thinking, I would always end up feeling the same thing.
+Along with my excitement for my incoming observations came a blunt sensation of regret.
+As if all of my thoughts were tainted on the other side, and no matter how I would spin them, I would always end up feeling the same thing.
 Guilt.
 I knew exactly when this whole astronomy thing was ignited.
 I could pinpoint it to the exact agonizing second.

 A batch of five scientists I was leading north together with Koda, twelve years ago.
-They were moving some pretty important papers on the medicinal properties of Sap, so they requested two guides just to make sure everything would be all right.
+They were moving some pretty important papers on the medicinal properties of Sap, so they requested two guides just to make sure everything would go smoothly.
 Put down a hefty deposit too, so we knew they were serious.
 I was supposed to be lookout that night, but...somehow...I had fallen asleep…

 I couldn’t look, I wanted to close my eyes but in the last second my gaze fixated on something…